tmtowtdi/DockerDzil/README.md

       expletives.

 # Using with CircleCI
-eg You have a git repo with a Dist::Zilla-controlled subdirectory that you want CircleCI to autobuild for you.
+Assuming you have a git repo with a Dist::Zilla-controlled subdirectory that you want CircleCI to autobuild for you, and your repo looks something like

-Assume your repo looks like this:
+this:
 ```
 REPOROOT
   |- README.md